sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 Familiarity with OpenSCAD is required.

-To make STL models for 3D printing follow steps for each part to print:
+To make STL models for 3D printing follow these steps for each part to print:
 1. Find the line in the code that draws the part.
 Remove * (disable) suffix on the line.
 Note:  These lines have // FOR PRINT at the end of the line.
 You are toggling on and off the parts that you want to print using the *.
 You will need to toggle off the Assembly.
 Do not print Assemblies.
 2. Adjust parameter setting for printing, for example, set FACETS = 140, set display_assy = false.
 The OpenSCAD Customizer is handy for this.
 3. Render the part (F6) Note: Rendering can take much longer than Preview (F5).
 Look for the progress bar on the lower right.